A Basic Description of Cloud Computing

 Managed cloud computing spans a wide range of services, several of which we describe briefly below.

 Hosted Infrastructure – Sometimes termed ‘IaaS’ (Infrastructure as a Service), hosted infrastructure refers to vendor owned hardware, provided to clients for a consumption-based fee.
 The vendor owned hardware resides remotely from the client’s location.
 The vendor owned and maintained servers store customer data and/or run hosted applications.

 Disaster Recovery – The cloud provides an excellent platform for Disaster Recovery services.
-The remote location of the servers provides a barrier between back-up data base on onsite servers.
-This helps reduce risk of malicious code on the client’s network from contaminating tornado, hurricane, flood, fire), the back-up data is not affected and disaster recovery can be complete and quickly deployed.
+The remote location of the servers provides a barrier between a back-up database on onsite servers.
+This helps reduce the risk of malicious code on the client’s network from contaminating tornado, hurricane, flood, fire), the back-up data is not affected and disaster recovery can be complete and quickly deployed.